PyAOS/pyaos.github.io/stack.md

     some people like the slightly more AOS-centric experience offered by Iris, while others don’t like the restrictions that places on their work and prefer the generic xarray experience
-    (e.g. to use Iris your netCDF data files have to be CF compliant or close to it).
+    (e.g. to use Iris your netCDF data files have to be
+    <a href="http://cfconventions.org/">CF compliant</a> or close to it).
     Either way, they are both a vast improvement on the netCDF/NumPy/matplotlib experience.
     </p>
 </div>